duneanalytics/docs/docs/query/writing-efficient-queries.md

 description: Get the most out of DuneSQL by writing efficient queries.
 ---

-**Writing efficient queries is essential for getting the most out of DuneSQL.
+**Writing efficient queries is essential for getting the most out of Dune.
 This guide will help you understand how to write efficient queries on DuneSQL.**

 ## DuneSQL architecture